 - Deposits and payments for workshops cancelled by a leader or the centre are fully refundable.

 - In all other cases, deposits for workshops or retreats are non-refundable.
-However, they can be transferred to a friend or deferred for up to one year.
+However, they can be transferred to a friend or deferred for personal use for up to one year.

-- Volunteer and FIR payments are non-refundable but are also transferable and deferrable for up to two years.
+- Community Participant and FIR payments are non-refundable.
+They are transferable and deferrable for up to two years.

 - Accommodation supplements are non-refundable and non-deferrable.